solidi/writing/01-on-kotlin-a-reply-from-management.md

 From what I heard from conversations, the main driver of Kotlin is developer happiness.
 Google even drops words like *enjoyable* and *fun* in their decision to make it official.
 Hell, even the method keywords in Kotlin are *fun*.

 > Management must balance happiness.
-Engineers do in fact build more things well when they are happy.
+Engineers do in fact build things well when they are happy.

 Kotlin makes developers happy.
 This is not a lie.
 Truly every engineer I spoke to who had experience with Kotlin is happy.
 My latest conversation about this happiness was with an Android engineer working on medical devices.
 He was happy, and he wasn't looking back at Java.